jet/propulsion/DOCUMENTATION.md

 <a name="handling-malformed"></a>
 # Malformed streams handling

-Production has a number of streams that have had mutations applied that result in the ChangeFeed presenting the events out of order.
-The Propulsion scheduler component will refuse to process streams that have gaps within them, which results in processing stalling (TODO include screenshot of how this manifests)
+In the case where a store has had manual updates to non-tip batches applied, those changes can result in the ChangeFeed presenting the events out of order.
+The Propulsion scheduler component can be configured to refuse to process streams that have gaps within them (`requireAll` mode) as a safeguard/sanity check.
+One side effect of this is that the Processor can then be left in a state where the reader has not read far enough ahead to slot the out of order event back into the sequence.
+This stalling can be worked around be increasing the `maxReadAhead` (`-r` parameter) to increase the number of batches, along with specifying a large batch size (`-b` parameter)

-For the data presently in the store, it's possible to circumvent this hurdle by supplying arguments that have the reader obtain the missing events 'from the future' in order to ensure that processing can complete despite the inconsistency:
-- `-r 10` (the 'batches to read ahead count)
-- cosmos -b 1000 (the 'batch size count')

 # Notes